EmmaSabbadini/Cell-Segmentation-Biomedical-Imaging-Final/README_CSCI3397.md

 ### Our Contributions

 All group members (Callie, Emma and Austin) attempted (for a substantial amount of time) to set up this project in Colab.
 However, as addressed above, Callie discovered a fix which worked on her local machine (editing the efficientnet distribution file, discussed below), and we were unable to find a similar solution for the Colab environment.
 Additionally, we did not have write-access to this file on the GPUs on the cslab server.
 Due to the fact that Callie was the only student in the group with sufficient memory/ hardware to run the project locally, all coding was done on her computer.
 However, we collaborated on all deicsions of how to modeify and adapt the code.
-Emma was able to sucessfully upload all of the processed data for training and testing as well.
+Emma was able to sucessfully download and process all of the data according to the MONUSAC-2020 Grand Challenge specifications locally for training and testing as well.

 Code - related contributions: